mlogic1/mloader/README.md

  - [License](#license)
  - [Disclaimer](#disclaimer)

 ## Notes

-This software is still early in development.
-There may be issues with using it.
+This application is still early in development.
+There may be bugs or issues while using it.

 ### Development status
 | OS      | Status            | Note   |